 Graduates will remain seated until it is announced "Will the graduates please rise."

-On signal from staff member, graduates in the front row will face left, walk out of their row and proceed to the platform to receive diplomas.
-When the first row begins to move to receive diplomas, the remaining graduates will be seated in order not to obstruct the view of the audience.
+On signal from a staff member, graduates in the front row will face left, walk out of their row and proceed to the platform to receive their diplomas.
+When the first row begins to move to receive their diplomas, the remaining graduates will be seated in order not to obstruct the view of the audience.

 After the last diploma is given, the Vice President for Academic Affairs will instruct all graduates to move their tassels to the left signifying they are now Alumni of the College.

-If the ceremony is held indoors and the weather clears the student marshal will lead the graduates across East Conkling Avenue along the roadway passing the Gilman Center towards Morrison Hall.
+If the ceremony is held indoors and the weather clears, the Student Marshal will lead the graduates across East Conkling Avenue along the roadway passing the Gilman Center towards Morrison Hall.
 The recession will end at Morrison Hall.